 Borrow from Your Self-Directed 401k (Tax- And Penalty-free)

-• Plan participants may have the option to have checkbook control over their retirement funds.
-American IRA acts as the record keeper for your self-administered 401k plan.
+• As a plan participant, you have the option to have checkbook control over your retirement savings funds.
+American IRA will then act as the record keeper for your self-administered 401k plan.
 This arrangement lets you sign and send checks easily when making investments.

 A Wealth of Investment Options

 •You can invest in various investment vehicles, from real estate and limited liability companies to tax liens and precious metals.
 While there will be specific Solo 401k real estate and other investment rules to follow, this gives you the freedom to widen your portfolio.

 • Unrelated Debt-Financed Income is a tax generated when an IRA or any tax-exempt entity earns any profit (like a rental income) from a financed property.
 However, if you make a Self-Directed Solo 401k real estate purchase, you can avoid paying UDFI taxes.
 Any earnings from the purchased property will grow tax-deferred.

 •Creating a Self-Directed Solo 401 k plan allows you to roll over your old accounts with your former employers to your current account.
 You can also transfer funds from other retirement plans, including Simple IRA, SEP IRA, 403(b), and Traditional IRA.

 Note: Only new Roth contributions are allowed in a Solo 401k; existing Roth funds can’t be transferred or rolled in”